mtgjson/mtgjson-website/docs/downloads/individual/README.md

 # Individual Sets

-Downloads outputted by MTGJSON as an individual set and all its associated data.
+Download MTGJSON outputs as individual sets with their associated data.

 ### Downloads